K-AMeus/StrokePatientsRehabilitation/README.md

 PROJECT D5: STROKE PATIENTS’ REHABILITATION IN ESTONIA

-PS: Project file and all of the datasets are in the master branch
+!!!PS: Project file and all of the datasets are in the master branch!!!: https://github.com/K-AMeus/IDSProject/tree/master

 Team members:
 Karl-Andreas Meus,